 NALT quickly turns into the non-essential amino acid L-Tyrosine once you take it.
 So is considered non-toxic and very safe.
 Most neurohackers don’t have any negative side effects.

 At higher doses there are reports of stomach issues and migraines.
 Migraine problems usually happen to those who already suffer from migraines.
 This may be an indication that your neurotransmitter levels are already optimal and you don’t need to supplement with NALT.

 NALT can increase your thyroid hormones.
-So if your hyperthyroid you shouldn’t use NALT.
+So if you’re hyperthyroid you shouldn’t use NALT.

 N-Acetyl L-Tyrosine is available in powder, capsule and tablet form.
 Capsules and tablets are usually 300 – 500 mg.